alicona1/nfldb-docker/README.md

 After finishing these scripts go back to the home screen and click Test nfldb.ipynb.
 This is a notebook with actual python in it.
 You can execute each cell individually to help with trouble shooting.
 The keyboard shortcut to execute a cell is Ctrl + Enter
 ![Test nfldb](screenshots/test-nfldb.png)

+Notes
+* This docker-compose puts the postgres database into a docker volume that gets delete if you run the command: `$ docker-compose down` If you want to save it to a directory you have to map a directory to the volume in docker-compose.yml.
+See the jupyter notebook volumes in docker-compose.yml for an example.

 ## Acknowledgments